 I don’t do video editing or run heavy apps on battery power.
-I always use power adapter while using Adobe Premiere Pro, After Effects and while playing games some times.
+I always use a power adapter while using Adobe Premiere Pro, After Effects and while playing games sometimes.
 The good thing is Dell provides a dedicated software called Dell Power Manager Lite which protects the battery from overcharging while on adapter mode.
 This software intelligently uses the power from the adapter to run the laptop at its full speed while improving the lifespan of the battery.
 So a big thumbs up to Dell for that.

 #3 Graphics Card (940MX 4GB DDR5)

 Although this Dell Inspiron 7560 comes with a DDR5 4GB graphics card that still is a 940MX which has a very poor performance while gaming.
 So if you think that you can play games like Witcher Hunt or GTA, You can but at low frame rates that too on low graphics setting.